flow123d/flow123d/README.md

 ## Installation
 You have several options when it comes to installation.
-You can use our prebuilt Docker images or build Flow123d from the source (requires moderate to high experience with Linux OS).
+You can use our prebuilt Docker images or build Flow123d from the source (requires a moderate experience with Linux OS).

 For detailed instructions, see the [installation guide](doc/INSTALL.md).